jpratt9/john-pratt.com/src/frontend/content/posts/data-modernization-services/index.md

 *   **Secure:** Protects your most critical asset with up-to-date security protocols.
 *   **Agile:** Allows you to pivot quickly to seize new business opportunities.

-This sets the stage for a deeper understanding—modernization isn't just a technical upgrade, it's about unlocking your company's true potential.
+This sets the stage for a deeper understanding - modernization isn't just a technical upgrade, it's about unlocking your company's true potential.

 ## The Building Blocks of Data Modernization